Co-op Legal Services has been named winner of best estate administration and probate services provider in the 2020 cfi.co awards.

 When a loved one dies, their affairs will need to be wound up and their Estate distributed to those entitled to inherit it.
 This process is commonly referred to as Probate and, depending on the size of the Estate, a Grant of Representation may be needed to carry out this work.

-If it is found that the death has been caused by the actions of a third party (for example, an employer, medical practitioner or defendant driver) then it may be possible to make a Personal Injury or Medical Negligence Claim.
-In this situation, Probate will always be needed to deal with compensation payments that are awarded to the Estate.
+If it is found that the death has been caused by the actions of a third party (for example, an employer, medical practitioner or defendant driver) then the estate may be entitled to compensation.